alejandrobabio/music-api/docs/ADR.md

 * Context: Define the Entities and its Relations that will support the requirements.

-* Decision: Identify Entities and Relations between they, but do not implement until were necessary.
+* Decision: Identify Entities and Relations between them, but do not implement until were necessary.

 ![Models](models.png)